 any water out.

 - Take a deep breath and hold it.

-- Push Downward - Simultaneously bring your legs up out of the water 'til your toes are pointed in the air and bring your hands down to your sides scooping the water and pulling yourself deeper.
-Kick your feet and use your arms to keep pulling you down to whatever you want to look at more closely.
+- Push Down - Simultaneously bring your legs up out of the water 'til your toes are pointed in the air (this motion pushes your upper body down into the water) and bring your hands to your sides scooping the water in your cupped hands and pulling yourself

 - Start Shallow - A bathtub or kiddie pool is a perfect place for the kids to practice breathing through the tube.